aayushaman/365DaysofCoding/README.md

 - The root `readme.md` file contains an overview of the challenge, goals, and motivation.

 ## Progress
-I will update the progress of my coding challenge in the `readme.md` file of each day's directory.
+I will update the progress of my coding challenge in the `repository`.
 I will also document my achievements, learnings, and any other relevant information.

 ## Contribution
 As an open-source repository, contributions from the community are welcome.
 If you have any suggestions, improvements, or fixes, feel free to open an issue or submit a pull request.